|

 Amboró

-national parks, both in Eastern Bolivia, are two of the most biologically diverse regions on the planet, as is the
+national parks, in Eastern Bolivia, are some of the most biologically diverse regions on the planet, as is the

 Pantanal,